-How we frame things determines what we see and (sometimes) what occurs next.
-Here’s an excerpt: We Are All Treaty People: Prairie Essays (2008)
+Here’s an excerpt: We Are All Treaty People: Prairie Essays (2008) by Roger Epp

 The current post focuses on framing.

-Erving Goffman is a good person to read regarding this topic; at previous posts I’ve written about what he had to say about the Interaction Order among other topics of interest.
+Erving Goffman is a good person to read with regard to framing; at previous posts I’ve written about his concept of an Interaction Order.

-I also like what E.H.
-Gombrich has to say on this topic in his classic study, Art and Illusion: A Study in the Psychology of Pictorial Representation (1960).
+E.H.
+Gombrich, with a focus in particular on processes of disambiguation, addresses framing in Art and Illusion: A Study in the Psychology of Pictorial Representation (1960).

-As well, I’ve written about the role that framing plays in determining what appears to be newsworthy.
+Framing plays a key role, as well, in determining what appears to be newsworthy.

-At this post, I comment on some photos – with a focus on conceptual framing – that relate to the history of land use decision making, both locally and around the world.
+At this post, I comment on some photos – with a focus on conceptual framing – that relate to the history of land use decision making.

 The first photo is concerned with the Wild Hog Country Market located at Line 34, Perth East, Ontario a short drive from Stratford.
 The photo of the Wild Hog site under construction demonstrates that the design of the market has been thought out carefully.
 It’s a great design.
 The experience that a visitor to the Wild Hog has indicates that the clear thinking that was evident in the design of the building is also evident in the design of the visitor-experience.
 This a great place to go shopping for fresh produce, bread, coffee, dairy products, and much else.

 Marie Curtis Park